 In cases of suspected ED, a thorough history and examination is necessary in order to ascertain the underlying cause of dysfunction.11,12 This will serve to inform management strategies for the patient.
 Clinical assessment of ED is frequently carried out by primary care providers, with referral to urology warranted for refractory, complex or uncertain cases.
 Chiefly, both history and examination should be undertaken in a private, safe environment, where patients are able to feel comfortable discussing their sexual history.

-Patient’s with suspected ED will primarily complain of difficulties initiating or sustaining an erection.
-Features of this symptom should be fully explored using the prompts below.
+Patients with suspected ED will primarily complain of difficulties initiating or sustaining an erection.
+Further details surrounding these issues should be explored:

 Onset of sexual dysfunction (i.e. short, gradual)